 - raise our collective awareness of injustice and inequities through education.

-- resist systemic injustice and inequities through education and institutional leadership.
+- address systemic injustice and inequities through education and institutional leadership.

 - create a community where people experience a sense of belonging and are recognized and appreciated for their contributions.